 Brad Smith is a native Texan that has managed to make a living as an artist on his own terms.
-Born in Chicago, but raised in Texas with a love for small towns, Brad quickly realized that the cities he loved so much were home to very little if any “art”.
+As a Nationally Recognized Mural Artist, Brad quickly realized that the cities he loved so much were home to very little if any “art”.
 He refused to follow the standard artists’ path of moving to one of the major metropolitan areas of the country just to move into an area with an existing art market.
 Instead, Brad stayed true to his roots and developed a style that allowed him to thrive in the place he wanted to call home.

 Brad’s talent is not limited to creating wonderful murals, his work on canvas is beautiful.
 Using many vibrant colors to tell stories that are relatable to those in all walks of life.
 The technique used in the paintings is on par with any renowned artist, but the subject matter usually speaks to everyone from the rich to the poor.
 Although his style is really his own, there is an undeniable Americana influence throughout the breadth of his pieces.
 This conflict of wanting to live in a rural area, but still having the need to sell artwork to survive, is a theme that is often portrayed in Brad’s paintings.
 Many of his works directly convey that one can live in the country as long as they work in or take take your works to the city where commerce is more prevalent.